 - It can use the password which is passed to MySQL client via “-p” parameter.

 - Dialog client installation bug has been fixed.

-- This plugin works on MySQL and Percona Server.
+- This plugin works on MySQL and Percona Server for MySQL.

 Percona offers two versions of this plugin:

 - Full PAM plugin called auth_pam.
 This plugin uses dialog.so.
 It fully supports the PAM protocol with arbitrary communication between client and server.

 - Oracle-compatible PAM called auth_pam_compat.
 This plugin uses mysql_clear_password which is a part of Oracle MySQL client.
 It also has some limitations, such as, it supports only one password input.
 You must use

 -poption in order to pass the password to auth_pam_compat.